Aratupuzha

-Arattupuzha is a village near Haripad of Karthikappally Taluk in Alappuzha district in Kerala, India.
+Arattupuzha is a village near kayamkulam of Karthikappally Taluk in Alappuzha district in Kerala, India.

 Arattupuzha is the south-west part of Alappuzha district, Kerala, India.
 It is close to the Arabian Sea and was affected by the tsunami created by the 2004 Indian Ocean earthquake.
 Kayamkulam Kayal passes through this village.
 Arattupuzha panchayat is further divided into 18 wards on either side of Kayamkulam Kayal.

 The total geographical area of village is 2270 hectares.
 Arattupuzha has a total population of 29,463 peoples.
 There are about 7,471 houses in Arattupuzha village.
-Haripad is the nearest town which is approximately 13 km away.
+Kayamkulam is the nearest town which is approximately 13 km away.

+Demand For Merging with Kayamkulam Constituency

+Arattupuzha is near to Kayamkulam town and heavily dependent on Kayamkulam than Haripad.
+Also most people of Arattupuzha identify them as Kayamkulam region people and they are demanding for merging Arattupuzha panchayat to Kayamkulam constituency for years.
+Request for merging is still pending in government.